1111darshan/1111darshan/README.md

 # Darshan Mistry

-Experienced DevOps professional with 6 years of hands-on expertise in orchestrating CI/CD pipelines, cloud infrastructure management, and implementing DevSecOps practices.
-Proficient in various cloud technologies and passionate about continuous learning and evolving with the ever-changing tech landscape.
+Senior DevOps Engineer with 7 years of experience in designing, automating, and operating cloud-native platforms and delivery environments.
+I specialize in AWS, Kubernetes, CI/CD, Infrastructure as Code, and DevSecOps, with a strong focus on reliability, scalability, security, and operational excellence.
+Currently, I am expanding toward end-to-end software engineering and system design, while exploring observability, automation, emerging technologies, and AI-assisted engineering to build more efficient and future-ready solutions.

 ## [Experience](./WORK.md)
 - **Senior DevOps Engineer** | *HDFC securities* -  Mar 2024 - Present